-With the introduction of DirectX 11, default system settings that don’t bog your system down, and a design built for speed and efficiency, Windows 7 will give you a better gaming experience just as
+With the introduction of DirectX 11, default system settings that don’t bog your system down, and a design built for speed and efficiency, Windows 7 will give you a better gaming experience just as it is.

-Windows 7 will improve your gaming experience, but read on, because there’s oh so much more.
+That’s the quick and dirty version of why upgrading to Windows 7 will improve your gaming experience, but read on, because there’s oh so much more.

 The Current Regime